jccsvq/mesomath/README.md

 ##  `example-melville.py`

-This script shows the application of MesoMath to the solution of two real examples given by Duncan J. Melville in: [Reciprocals and Reciprocal algorithms in Mesopotamian Mathematics (2005)](https://www.researchgate.net/publication/237309438_RECIPROCALS_AND_RECIPROCAL_ALGORITHMS_IN_MESOPOTAMIAN_MATHEMATICS)
+This script shows the application of `mesomath` to the solution of two real examples given by Duncan J. Melville in: [Reciprocals and Reciprocal algorithms in Mesopotamian Mathematics (2005)](https://www.researchgate.net/publication/237309438_RECIPROCALS_AND_RECIPROCAL_ALGORITHMS_IN_MESOPOTAMIAN_MATHEMATICS)

+    $ python3 example-melville.py

+Output:

     Searching the reciprocal of 2:5  according to D. J. Melville (2005)

     Example 1: from Table 2.
 Simple Reciprocal algorithm

     d1 = BabN('2:5')
-    d1tail = BabN(5)
-    d1head = BabN(2)
-    r1 = d1tail
+    r1 = d1.tail()
     r2 = r1.rec()
     r3 = d1 * r2
     r4 = r3.rec()